 Perito Moreno Glacier

-In Patagonia, from Chile over the border to Argentina and El Calafate, the gateway to Los Glaciares National Park.
-The tour group takes an excursion to the colossal Perito Moreno glacier.
-Nearly 300 feet high, 19 miles long and 3 miles wide at its terminus on Lake Argentino, a land area the size of Buenos Aires and a mass of blue peaks, like giant frozen penguins marching into the sea.
+In Patagonia, from Chile, with my tour group, over the border to Argentina and El Calafate, the gateway to Los Glaciares National Park.
+Patagonia is possibly the most stunning place I have ever been - Perito Moreno and Los Glaciares in the spring- wow!
+The colossal Perito Moreno glacier is nearly 300 feet high, 19 miles long and 3 miles wide, at its terminus on Lake Argentino.
+A land area the size of Buenos Aires and a mass of blue peaks, like giant frozen penguins marching into the sea.
 (There are more real penguins, too).
 This is one of 48 glaciers fed by the Southern Patagonian Ice Field, the world's third largest reserve of fresh water.
-And it's one of the few glaciers in the world that is not receding as its mass is continuously replenished.
+And it's one of the few glaciers in the world that is not receding, as its mass is continuously replenished.
 No-one is quite sure how.

 Some Awful Jokes from Argentina